Transfer Learning in Deep Reinforcement Learning: A Survey: Applications

 \section{Applications}

-In this section, we summarize practical applications of RL based TL techniques:
+In this section we summarize recent applications that are closely related to using TL techniques for tackling RL domains.

-\textbf{\emph{Robotics learning}} is an important topic in the RL domain. \cite{kober2013reinforcement} provided a comprehensive summary of applying RL techniques to robotics learning.
-Under the RL framework, a classical TL approach for facilitating robotics learning is \emph{robotics learning from demonstrations}, where expert demonstrations from humans or other robots are leveraged to teach the learning robot. \cite{argall2009survey} provided a nice summarization of approaches in this topic.

-Later there emerged a scheme of \emph{collaborative robotic training} ~\cite{kehoe2015survey}.
-By collaborative training, knowledge from different robots is transferred by sharing their policies and episodic demonstrations with each other.
-A recent instantiation of this approach can be found in~\cite{gu2017deep}.
-Their approach can be considered as a policy transfer across multiple robot agents under the \textit{DQN} framework, which shares the demonstrations in a pool and performing policy updates asynchronously.

-Recent work of reinforcement robotics learning with TL approaches emphasizes more on the ability of fast and robust adaptation to unseen tasks.
-A typical approach to achieve this property is to design and select multiple source domains for robust training so that a generalized policy trained on those source tasks can be quickly transferred to target domains.
-Examples include the \emph{EPOPT} approach proposed by~\cite{rajeswaran2016epopt}, which is a combination of policy transfer via source domain ensemble and learning from limited demonstrations for fast adaptation to the target task.
-Another application can be found in~\cite{yu2017preparing}, in which robust agent policies are trained by a large number of synthetic demonstrations from a simulator to handles dynamic environments.
-Another idea for fast adaptation is to learn latent representations from observations in the source domain that are generally applicable to the target domain, \eg~training robots using simulated 2D image inputs and applying the robot in real 3D environments.
-Work along this line includes~\cite{sadeghi2016cad2rl}, which learns the latent representation using 3D CAD models, and~\cite{bousmalis2018using,bharadhwaj2019data} which are derived based on the Generative-Adversarial Network.
-Another example is \emph{DARLA}~\cite{higgins2017darla}, which is a zero-shot transfer approach to learn disentangled representations that are against domain shifts.
+\textbf{\emph{Robotics learning}} is a prominent application domain of RL.
+TL approaches in this field include \emph{robotics learning from demonstrations}, where expert demonstrations from humans or other robots are leveraged~\cite{argall2009survey} Another is \emph{collaborative robotic training}~\cite{kehoe2015survey,gu2017deep}, in which knowledge from different robots is transferred by sharing their policies and episodic demonstrations.
+Recent research focus is this domain is fast and robust adaptation to unseen tasks.
+One example towards this goal is \cite{yu2017preparing}, in which robust robotics policies are trained using synthetic demonstrations to handle dynamic environments.
+Another solution is to learn domain-invariant latent representations.
+Examples include~\cite{sadeghi2016cad2rl}, which learns the latent representation using 3D CAD models, and~\cite{bousmalis2018using,bharadhwaj2019data} which are derived based on the Generative-Adversarial Network.
+Another example is \emph{DARLA}~\cite{higgins2017darla}, which is a zero-shot transfer approach to learn disentangled representations that are robust against domain shifts.
+We refer readers to \cite{zhao2020sim,kober2013reinforcement} for detailed surveys along this direction.